My Aunt is a Monster

 Neil Gaiman, particularly The Graveyard Book; Dave Mckean's comic experiments; The illustrations of Chris Riddell; Hanna is Not a Boy's Name, by Tess Stone; Neopets; Frakenfran, by Katsuhisa Kigitsu; The Rabbi's Cat, by Joann Sfar

 I'm inspired by the world and all that contains within.
 I love history and art history, and the things people have made with their hands across civilisations.
 I love science, because it teaches me how the world works, and that there is so much to pursue and be fascinated by, whether it's the small or big things.
 This scholarly interest in existence, of being a person interested in their surroundings, is what influences me to look deeper, to learn about how and why we live, to break and reshape the way we see our past, present and future.
-All the work that I make is an expression of this pursuit of knowledge.
+All the work that I make is an expression of this pursuit.

 Through the Woods (and other webcomics), by Emily Carroll